What’s the smallest number that both 7 and 8 can divide into without leaving a remainder?

 Forgetting That Multiples Go On Forever

 When you list multiples, it’s tempting to stop too early.
-If you only check up to 20 for 7 and 8, you might think there’s no common multiple.
+Because of that, if you only check up to 20 for 7 and 8, you might think there’s no common multiple.
 But keep going, and 56 shows up.
 Patience pays off.

 Mixing Up LCM and GCF (Greatest Common Factor)